renehorstmann/Pixelc/doc.md

 3. Full, blend in previous frames with the full alpha value

 ![img](res/button_plus.png)
-Add a new frame right next to the current
+Add a new frame right next to the current.

 Hold on a frame to open the frame dialog: